Stembetevo/fairplay/README.md

 - Responsive design for all screen sizes

 #### 4. **User Interface**
-- Clean, modern landing page
+- Modern landing page with authentication options
+- User-aware navigation (login status displayed)
+- Welcome messages with username
 - Intuitive navigation throughout the app
 - Success/error message notifications
-- Dark theme with white cards for team display
+- Dark theme with consistent styling
 - Mobile-responsive Bootstrap 5 design
+- Separate login and registration pages

-#### 5. **Reset Functionality**
+#### 5. **Security & Data Isolation** 🔒
+- Login required for all player/team operations
+- Users can only view/edit/delete their own data
-- Reset all players and start fresh
+- Reset function only deletes current user's players
-- Confirmation page to prevent accidental deletions
+- Team generation uses only user's own players
+- Ownership validation on all CRUD operations
+- Protection against unauthorized access

 #### 6. **Django Admin Integration**
-- Custom admin panels for Player, Team, and Match models
+- Custom admin panels for Player, Team, Match, and UserProfile models
-- Enhanced admin views with player counts and team ratings
+- Enhanced admin views with user filtering
 - Easy data management for testing and debugging

+## 👤 User Workflow

+### New User Journey
+1. **Register**: Create account with username, email, password, and preferred position
+2. **Login**: Access your personal dashboard
+3. **Add Players**: Search for other registered users and add them to your roster
+4. **Set Ratings**: Assign skill ratings (50-100) to each player
+5. **Generate Teams**: Create balanced teams from your player roster
+6. **View Teams**: See team compositions with statistics
+7. **Manage**: Edit ratings, remove players, or reset your roster

+### Key Concepts
+- **User**: Registered account holder who manages their own players/teams
+- **Player**: A registered user added to someone's roster with a rating
+- **Owner**: The user who added a player to their roster
+- **Preferred Position**: Default position set during registration
+- **Position Override**: Ability to assign different position when adding player

 ## 🧮 Snake Draft Algorithm